michael-camilleri/TIDe/README.md

  * Further details of the annotation and curation process appear in [1, §A] — for a more detailed description, refer to [2, §3.4.2─3.4.3].

 #### 2.2.1 Storage Organisation
- * The dataset is stored partly within this repository (under `datasets/Identifications`), with the per-segment information available through a dedicated [Identifications Subset page on DataShare (Coming Soon)](todo) as a zip-file: an empty *Segments* directory is provided to indicate where it should exist relative to the root.
+ * The dataset is stored partly within this repository (under `datasets/Identifications`), with the per-segment information available through a dedicated [Identifications Subset page on DataShare](https://datashare.ed.ac.uk/handle/10283/4854) as a zip-file: an empty *Segments* directory is provided to indicate where it should exist relative to the root.
  * The annotations are stored as one pandas dataframe, `Annotations.df`: the rest of the data is grouped with the segment from which it originates.
  * Information about the datasplit (Train/Validate/Test) is provided in the `Datasplits.df` dataframe.
  * Segments are named according to the cage and the segment number within that cage.
 Within each, there is: